 Many organizations don’t have outlined expectations or requirements for managers.
-For example, how often should you have a one-on-one with your direct report?
+For example, how often should you have a 1:1 meeting with your direct report?
 When is a good time to discuss career growth and development?

 At Grovo, the leadership team decided to clarify manager expectations at a company level, in what they call the “Manager Service Level Agreement (SLA).”
 The Manager SLA includes all of their defined, basic expectations for managers.

 “We know it’s a good idea to send a first-week plan to new hires before they start,” said Joris Luijke.
 “So, we add it to the SLA and give any financial or educational resources necessary to support it.”